Domain 6 · Task Statement 6.1

 Free ($0) — limited Cowork access.
 Enough to explore the interface, but rate limits and feature restrictions make it unsuitable for professional workflows.

 Pro ($20/month) — full Cowork access, 5x free usage, rate limits that reset every 5 hours.
 This is the entry point for individual professionals.
-Computer Use, Dispatch, and Scheduled Tasks are all available here.
+Computer Use (research preview, macOS and Windows x64) and Scheduled Tasks are available here.
+Dispatch is a Team-plan feature, not Pro.

-Team Standard ($25/seat) — all Pro features plus admin tools, SSO, domain verification, and centralised no-training defaults.
+Team Standard ($25/seat) — all Pro features plus admin tools, SSO, domain verification, centralised no-training defaults, and Dispatch.
 The entry point for organisational deployment.
+Computer Use is not included — Team and Enterprise plans do not currently have Computer Use access.

 Team Premium ($100-150/seat) — includes Claude Code and full Cowork capabilities.
 Required for teams that need the complete agentic feature set.

-Enterprise (custom pricing) — everything in Team Premium plus SAML SSO, SCIM provisioning, RBAC, tenant restrictions, and custom data retention policies.
+Enterprise (custom pricing) — everything in Team Premium plus SAML SSO, SCIM provisioning, role-based access controls (RBAC) for Cowork capabilities, group spend limits, the Cowork Analytics API, expanded OpenTelemetry monitoring, tenant restrictions, and custom data retention policies.
+Lesson 6.6 covers the new enterprise governance surface in depth.

 [!]